- Exploring the types and uses of active components.

 Generally, circuit board layout design consists of two stages:

 - Board layout

 The first stage is where the symbol for each component is illustrated.
 For board layout, each component’s footprint is required.
 Creating PCB footprints from scratch, which is sometimes necessary for custom components, can be a painstaking process wrought with opportunities for error.
 A much better option is to utilize a CAD library, such as the one shown in the figure below, for component selection.

-The figure above shows the CAD library images, symbol, footprint, and landing pattern for a commonly used diode controller from Texas Instruments.
-This information is necessary to layout the active component.
-When doing so, there are manufacturability concerns that must be addressed in order for the contract manufacturer (CM) to build the board accurately.
+The figure above shows the CAD library images, symbol, footprint, and 3D model for a commonly used diode controller from Texas Instruments.
+This information is necessary to generate the schematic and lay out the active component on the circuit board.
+During PCB layout, the designer must address manufacturability concerns for the contract manufacturer (CM) to build the board accurately.